This post may contain affiliate links. Please see our disclosure policy.

 • DRIED DILL: The flavor of dried dill is far more subtle than its fresh counterpart, but it adds an important grassy note to this seasoning mix nonetheless.

-• DRIED OREGANO: Oregano is a staple flavor in Italian, Mexican, and Mediterranean cuisines for good reason.
+• DRIED OREGANO: Oregano is a staple flavor in Italian, Mexican, and Mediterranean cuisines.
 It has a distinctive earthy flavor with mild, peppery notes and is an essential ingredient to any seasoning blend.

 Making this seasoning blend is very straightforward.
 Please refer to the printable recipe card below for the complete ingredient list with quantities.